bengaaaa/Chess-Board/README.md

 # Chess-Board
-A chess board for two players that only allows legal moves
+A chess board for two players that only allows legal moves.

+Run MyChess.java to start the application.